Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 B – ELGOL & LOCH CORUISK – Elgol is a small village on Loch Scavaig, it offers one of the best views of the majestic Cuillin Ranges.
 The road B8083 to Elgol from the main road (A87) is quite long (22 Km) and takes about half an hour drive.
 The road is narrow and very bumpy, especially near Elgol, so be careful.
 However, it’s totally worth the views along the road and in Elgol itself.

-Road B8083 to Elgol - Scotland Road Trip Itinerary
+Road B8083 to Elgol on a Scotland Road Trip Itinerary

 Road B8083 to Elgol © The Luxury Travelers